 ‘Greeks, Bearing Gifts’ and Other Poetry by Phill Doran The Society January 26, 2014 Culture, Humor, Poetry 1 Comment Greeks, Bearing Gifts The coils of wood cascade as worn blades glide from cedar lengths, rough-hewn deformed and coarse, while nearby, ships await a final tide and summer’s winds chase sand among the gorse.
 As carpenters, alone among the force of soldiers, stay and toil their keen minds on one task, a gift their kings leave in remorse, Fate turns her wheels.
 Time’s certain mill grinds on.
 On many days, before these walls, outside this fabled place, the warriors grew hoarse with eulogies for friends and all who died in combat, as blood’s river ran its course.
 But, suddenly their Lords without discourse craved sweat; they bid each drop adhere, bind on fresh planks like nails of steel, to reinforce… Fate turns her wheels, Time’s certain mill grinds on.
 Their troops retreat while artisans with pride create, despite their limited resource, a mighty tribute, hollowed out inside and pregnant at the gates, without remorse.
 At dusk, all ships set sail back to their source of power, as the starry-dark blinds; on they sail but, all the while they feign a course – Fate turns her wheels; Time’s certain mill grinds on.
 Prince, come!
 Command festivities!
 Of course we Trojans, as night’s revelry winds on, will open up our gates, drag in their Horse – Fate turns her wheels!
 Time’s certain mill grinds on.
 Beggars Belief The fight would blaze on the field for days, by sword and by shield and by lance, but he fell with force and he lost his horse; ’tis a heartless mistress, Chance.
 By hook and by crook, though on foot, he fought, yet knew the game was undone so he made apace for a woodland place, retreating fit to run.
 The darkness fell and the sounds of hell dissolved into night and its care, when a storm arose and his marrow froze in a blast of icy air.
 The rain and the snow were a bitter blow and made a mire of the track as he sought an inn, through both thick and thin; a refuge from attack.
 On hands and knees by some haggard trees, he bled ’til his armour was red, yet despite his plight he noticed a light – and his hopes were stirred and fed.
 Unsure at the door of an inn at last, a Count, no mount and no throne, from a battle lost, at a dreadful cost; a man of war alone.
 Some swore in awe when with frozen jaw he stuttered and muttered unclear, as he slurred, afeared, through his tousled beard, for any prepared to hear.
 Then asked he anon for a hide to ride; he’d need a steed – not for long, to return to fight on this very night, to set to right a wrong.
 The Host who heard every word concurred, but slowly and lowly said she, “We’ve no horse of course; it went with the force of the wind and storm, you see?”
 The soldier went white, as one might, yet jumped when, “Wait!” the keeper she cried, “I’ve a beast at least you may ride, although not tested yet, or tried.”
 “I’ll take it!” howled he, a man set free, “Whatever the brute be, I’m sure!”
 The inn-keeper stood, said “I thought you would”, and his future seemed secure.
 But hail and the rain on the window pane were louder now, with no cause – as though Fate was trying to make him late; all blocked and locked indoors.
 They trudged around to a backyard ground, a pound where this beast could be found, but I swear in there was a motley cur; just a mournful, scornful hound.
 In spite of the blight of the stormy night, despite the thought he’d be caught, in the rain, in pain and in heaven’s name, he’d braved yet slaved for naught!
 The gods indeed had decreed his need a jest, which would best be ignored, as he stood amazed while the keeper praised the sad-looking mutt, which snored.
 He wailed, “I have failed!” and away he trailed, absorbed by midnight’s abyss, with this parting slight, “You’ll not send a knight, out…on a dog like this!”
 Phill Doran is a poet living in South Africa.
 Featured Image: Roman wall-painting from Pompeii: the Trojan Horse is dragged into Troy.
 Naples, Museo Nazionale.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Jane Elkin January 26, 2014 Bravo Phil.
 You revived the old shaggy dog in style.
 Very clever with echoes of Kipling.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.